The Graph Cut Kernel for Ranked Data

 Ranked data is often available in different forms.

 \mytab{p_rank} contains the most common kinds of rankings objects, where $a \prec b$ denotes the preference of $b$ over $a$.
 In full rankings, the pairwise ordering between all objects is known.
 In top-$k$ rankings, the information on the pairwise ordering is only available for the $k$ most favourite objects.
-This implicitly means that the remaining objects are less favourite.
-Non-exhaustive rankings only contain information on a subset of objects and, therefore, the ordering of the other objects is completely unknown.
-For instance, in the example given in \mytab{p_rank}, object $3$ may lie between object $2$ and object $1$ or object $1$ and object $4$.
+This implicitly means that the order of the remaining objects is unknown.
+For exhaustive rankings, we know the exact ordering of some subsets of the items but not the pairwise ordering of the items inside the subsets.
+For example, given $\{1, 2\}\prec\{3, 4\}$, we know that both $3$ and $4$ are preferred to $1$ and $2$ but we lack the information about the exact ordering of $3$ compared to $4$ and $1$ compared to $2$.
+Non-exhaustive rankings only contain information on a subset of objects and, therefore, the ordering of the other objects is unknown.
+For instance, in the example of non-exhaustive ranking given in \mytab{p_rank}, object $3$ may lie between object $2$ and object $1$ or object $1$ and object $4$.

-In this paper, we encode rankings using \emph{ordered partitions} to achieve a compact and general representation.
+In this paper, we encode rankings using \textit{ordered partitions} to achieve a compact and general representation.
 Let \mc{V} be the set of objects, then an ordered partition can be represented by $l$ mutually exclusive sets $A_1, \ldots, A_l$, such that

 If the subsets cover all objects, i.e. ${\cup_{i=1}^l A_i =\mcm{V}}$, then we refer to this as an {\em exhaustive} ordered partition, otherwise as a {\em non-exhaustive} ordered partitions.
 Full and top-$k$ rankings are special cases of exhaustive ordered partition.
 However, non-exhaustive rankings can only be represented by non-exhaustive partial ordering.